vinecopulib/vinecopulib/README.md

 #### Status

-The first release (0.0.0.0) was on March XXX, 2017.
+Version 0.0.0.0 was released on March XXX, 2017.
 While we did our best to design an user-friendly API, the library is still under active development and changes are to be expected.
 We are also working on interfaces for R and python.